New TB partnership members named

 Chairman Sean Hogan

-Chairman Sean Hogan, is from Co.
+Chairman Sean Hogan is from Co.
 Down.
-He was previously Chair of Northern Ireland Water and he was the first chairman of Agri-Food and Biosciences Institute (AFBI).
+He was previously chair of Northern Ireland Water and he was the first chairman of Agri-Food and Biosciences Institute (AFBI).

 He was the Chair of the TB Strategic Partnership Group and oversaw the publication of the TB Eradication Strategy.

 He has been a chairman and member of audit committees in many fields including transport, health and social service, ports and utilities boards.
-Currently he is the Chair of Newry Credit Union and a non-executive Director of Ervia Group, Dublin.
+Currently he is the chair of Newry Credit Union and a non-executive director of Ervia Group, Dublin.

 Seamus O’Kane – veterinary sector